 A house with structural insulated panels installed on the walls, floor, and the roof is likely to save a homeowner up to ten times the amount that would otherwise be incurred through cooling and temperature regulation.
-Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimize household expenditure.
+Additionally, modern kit homes increase efficiency by ensuring every appliances energy costs are significantly reduced to minimise household expenditure.

 Modern features such as solar/battery storage, energy recovery ventilation, waste water recycle systems and water storage tanks are pushing the limits of sustainable and eco living.
-From the basic arrangement of modern designs to the interconnection of the various technologies mentioned above, modern houses are no doubt the way to go in these trying economic times.
+From the basic arrangement of modern designs to the interconnection of the various technologies mentioned above, modern homes are no doubt the way to go in these trying economic times.

 High-performance homes are slowly transforming into a necessity due to the high-level energy conservation.
 The reason for such preference is the effectiveness of the home in conserving energy and improving user comfort.
 Further, modern design allows for proper ventilation and heat conservation through the structural insulated panels.
 The panels are not only useful in regulating temperatures and conserving energy but are also sustainable due to their durable characteristics.